Evaluations of series of the $q$-Watson, $q$-Dixon, and $q$-Whipple type: Abstract

 \section{Abstract}

-According to the method of series rearrangement, we establish several extensions of $q$-Watson formulas with two extra integer parameters.
-Then they and Sear's transformation formula are used to derive some generalizations of $q$-Dixon formulas and $q$-Whipple formulas with two extra integer parameters.
-As the special cases of these results, many interesting evaluations of $q$-Watson type, $q$-Dixon type and $q$-Whipple type series are displayed.
+Using $q$-series identities and series rearrangement, we establish several extensions of $q$-Watson formulas with two extra integer parameters.
+Then they and Sears' transformation formula are utilized to derive some generalizations of $q$-Dixon formulas and $q$-Whipple formulas with two extra integer parameters.
+As special cases of these results, many interesting evaluations of series of $q$-Watson, $q$-Dixon, and $q$-Whipple type are displayed.